bespoken/bespoken-docs/faq/README.md

 ### What do I do if my monitoring alerts are sent on holidays?
 Monitoring schedules are set using CRON expressions.
 Unfortunately, CRON expressions can't know what your holidays are.
 Our recomendation for these cases is that the tests that you are monitoring constantly are prepared for different, alternative, prompts.
 You can manage this with wildcards, regular expressions or explicit additional prompts added to your assertions as explained above.

+### How hard is it to set up functional tests?
+How long will it take?
+Setting up functional tests for your conversational AI application is pretty easy with Bespoken.
+Our UI guides you though creating your test scripts by indicating what to say and what to expect, and our team is willing to help via email or chat at your convenience.
+We find creating a first test usually takes a few minutes, then depending in your flows complexity most of our customers have a working set of test suites that covers the most important aspects of their systems in their first week with us.

+### Is it possible to import tests from other sources into the Bespoken Dashboard?
+Yes!
+We provide an easy way to import your tests via an Excel template that you can find here and upload right the Bespoken Dashboard's Test Suites page.

+If Excel is not your preffered way, just send us an email.
+We've been succesful at importing tests directly from systems like TestRail, Genesys and others, and we'll be glad to work with you on this.

+### Do I need to be able to write code to create tests with Bespoken?
+No coding skills are necessary to work with Bespoken.

 ## Alexa

 ### What permissions are needed for Functional Testing?